We didn’t choose the loss of our loved one. How do we proceed in this ‘new normal’ of our life?

 And so we live in the ‘new normal’.

 But how?
 That’s a big question with many layers.
 This is one picture that I have found helpful.

-They acknowledge that things are not quite as they would like them to be, and what’s more, even they are not as they would like to be – “I may not be what all that is within me cries out to be.” – Just as we might wish that our own reactions to our loss are not what they are.
-Who wants to walk through life feeling broken, deep loneliness, anguish and sorrow?
+They acknowledge that things are not quite as they would like them to be, and what’s more, even they are not as they would like to be – “I may not be what all that is within me cries out to be.” – Just as we might wish our self that used to be.
+Perhaps we were cheerful, carefree, and now we are bowed down with sorrow.

-But they are determined not to give up.
+Still, they are determined not to give up.
 “I will use to the full every resource in me and about me to answer life with life.”
 What a statement.
 Such determination.

 Living with loss is still living.
 Living in the new normal is living.

 We might not be where we would have chosen to be, but we are here nevertheless.